spacebiz24/Embedded-C-Basics/Interfacing/README.md

  1. Set the proper COM port & Hex file path
  1. On the board - hit the DPDT switch & press reset (program mode)
  1. Click on Start on Flash Magic
- 1. After downloading, release the SPDT switch & press reset (run mode)
+ 1. After downloading, release the DPDT switch & press reset (run mode)

 ___
 Made with :heart: by [spacebiz24](https://github.com/spacebiz24) and [Eloquencere](https://github.com/Eloquencere)